guybedford/es-module-shims/README.md

 > Stability: Stable browser standard

 `import.meta.url` provides the full URL of the current module within the context of the module execution.

+### modulepreload

+> Stability: WhatWG Standard, Single Browser Implementer

+Preloading of modules can be achieved by including a `<link rel="modulepreload" href="/module.js" />` tag in the HTML or injecting it dynamically.

+This tag also supports the `"integrity"`, `"crossorigin"` and `"referrerpolicy"` attributes as supported on module scripts.

+This tag just iniates a fetch request in the browser and thus works equally as a preload polyfill in both shimmed and unshimmed modes.

+Unlike the browser specification, the modulepreload polyfill does not request dependency modules by default, in order to avoid unnecessary code analysis in the polyfill scenarios. **It is recommended to preload deep imports anyway so that this feature shouldn't be necessary.**

 ### JSON Modules